Transfer Student FAQs

 Vassar requires a Transfer Mid-Term Report from each transfer applicant who is currently enrolled in college.
 Students who are taking time off of school are not required to send their mid-term report.
 Please clearly indicate your enrollment status on your transfer application.

 Vassar does not have many spaces for transfer students, so competition is keen.
 It is generally more difficult to gain admission as a transfer than as a freshmen.
 Over the past two years, about 10-15% of the students seeking admission as transfers were successful.

-How much is my high school record weighted in the evaluation process?
+How much weight is given to my high school record in the evaluation process?

 Since the transfer admission process is highly competitive, an applicant’s entire academic history is considered in the admission process, and we require high school records with the application.
 It is difficult for students who have had an unsuccessful high school career to be competitive applicants.
 However, as the distance from an applicant’s high school years grows, the weight assigned to that performance is lessened.

 While we welcome your visit to campus for a tour and/or information session, Vassar does not offer on-campus interviews.
 Informational alumnae/i interviews are only available for freshman applicants.

 What if I did not complete my high school diploma?